 Naruto merely nodded, even though the other couldn't see.
 The familiar smell must have cut the other deeply, bringing back memories of his brother.
 Memories that were supposed to not resurface right now.

 "I'll read it, okay?"
-Only when Sasuke nodded, Naruto opened the envelope in his hand.
-Taking a deep breath, feeling a sense of unease creep up on him, the blond pulled out the neatly folded piece of paper inside and unfolded it.
-The neat scrawl greeting him had him halt for a second to admire the beautiful handwriting.
+Only when Sasuke nodded, Naruto unfolded the neatly folded piece of paper in his hand.
+Taking a deep breath, feeling a sense of unease creep up on him, the blond finally looked at the neat scrawl greeting him, making him halt for a second to admire the beautiful handwriting.
 He quickly came back to the task at hand though and took a deep breath, tightening his grip on the paper.
 "My dear little brother," he began shakily, coughing to mask how unsteady his voice was, "if you are reading this, I suppose I am already gone.
-I sincerely hope you are doing well and have by now realized that there is more to life than your past.
+I sincerely hope you are doing well and have by now realised that there is more to life than your past.
 You are not your own or my past, little brother, and it is not your duty to fix my mistakes for me.
 My burdens of the past are only mine to carry and not yours.

 "With me gone, I hope you can bury this past of ours along with me."
 Feeling hot tears welling up, Naruto gulped and briefly clenched his jaw.
 "Do not assume that I chose to leave this world.
 If I could have, I would have wanted to spend my time with you and be there to watch over you.
 But with the state I am in, this is impossible.
 I have been struggling with my sickness for years now and I know my time is near.
 Soon, I will be gone from this world.
 And when that time comes, I hope you can finally start anew and let go of all the things burdening you.